RHElements/rhelements.github.io/docs/create-a-rhelement/step-3.md

 # Step 3: Test

+Let's write a test for the `rh-cool-element`.

-To test the `rh-cool-element` that we've been working on, we'll rely on a few tools to help us ensure that the element we've built can be relied on in production.
-The first tool we'll use is [Web Component Tester](https://github.com/Polymer/web-component-tester) which was built and is maintained by the Polymer team.
-Web Component Tester makes testing pretty easy since we'll just need to add our HTML to a file and then set up our suite of tests.
-Under the hood, Web Component tester uses Mocha and Chai so we'll be using the [Chai Assertion Library](http://chaijs.com/api/assert/) to make sure our tests pass.
-Finally, we'll show how easy it is to integrate these tests with [Travis CI](https://travis-ci.org).
+We rely on a few tools to ensure our element is reliable in production:
+1. [Web Component Tester](https://github.com/Polymer/web-component-tester), built and maintained by the Polymer team, makes testing easy.
+All we have to do is add the element's HTML to a file and set up our suite of tests.
+2. We'll use the [Chai Assertion Library](http://chaijs.com/api/assert/) to make sure our tests pass since Mocha and Chai are both included in Web Component Tester.
+3. Finally, we integrate tests with [Travis CI](https://travis-ci.org).

 ## Web Component Tester

-If you've used followed the [Prerequisites]({{ "/docs/get-started.html#prerequisites" | relative_url }}) in [Getting Started]({{ "/docs/get-started.html" | relative_url }}), the setup should already be done.
-If you didn't, make sure you have web-component-tester installed globally `npm install -g web-component-tester`, add `wct-browser-legacy` as a dev dependency in your `package.json` file, and add  a `test` script in the scripts section of your `package.json` file - `"test": "wct --npm"`.
+If you followed the [Prerequisites]({{ "/docs/get-started.html#prerequisites" | relative_url }}) in [Getting Started]({{ "/docs/get-started.html" | relative_url }}), your setup should already be done.

 ### Test Setup

-In the root of our element, we have a `/test` directory that has an `index.html` file and a `rh-cool-element_test.html` file.
-The `index.html` file tells Web Component Tester which files should be tested, in this case `rh-cool-element_test.html`.
+In the root of the element, there's a `/test` directory with an `index.html` and a `rh-cool-element_test.html` file.
+The `index.html` file tells Web Component Tester which files to test.

+For this example, `rh-cool-element_test.html` is the only file.

 ```
 <!doctype html>